Car dashboard lights explained: what shouldn’t be ignored?

 Press clutch pedal light

-Cars with manual gearboxes require the clutch to be activated during the start if a vehicle is in gear.
-A car will not start if the clutch is not pressed, thus this light also works as a reminder for drivers who aren’t used to a manual gearbox.
+Cars with manual gearboxes require the clutch to be activated during the start if the vehicle is in gear.
+A car will not start if the clutch is not pressed, so this light also serves as a reminder for drivers who aren't used to manual gearboxes.

 Particulate filter problems light